RENCI/pds-release/README.md

 ## add submodule
 Add your repo as a submodule under the `module` dir

-Your repo should have a Dockerfile
+If your repo have a Dockerfile, then a docker image will be built using that Dockerfile

-Your repo should also have a tag x.y.z
+### Automatic tag discovery

-If the commit of your repo is not tagged then the hash is going to be used as the tag
+If your repo have a tag <tag>, then the docker image will be tagged with <tag>, otherwise, the hash is going to be used as the tag.

 ## add yml